fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ## frontend/forest.py: Tree Partitioning

-We see the DAG as a forest of trees.
+Conceptually, we overlay the DAG with a forest of trees.
 Each tree is rooted into a specific output to compute.
 Tree partitioning allows us to construct a tree rooted into each output node.
 Each tree depends on placeholders and, possibly, on nodes computed by other